Gedim1/cicd-pipeline-train-schedule-cd/README.md

 # cicd-pipeline-train-schedule-cd

 This is fuckedup a asd siasdasdasdmple train is not going schedule app written using nodejs.
-It is intended to be used as a sample application for a seriasdadses of hands-on learning activities.
+It is intended to be used as a sample application for a seriasdadsasdaasdes of hands-on learning activities.

 ## Running the app